LiterateInk/PawRD/README.md

-# AwRD - An awmazing API wrapper for ARD
+# AwRD - An awmazing API wrapper for ARD GEC

-A simple wrapper around [ARD](https://www.ard.fr/) internal API.
+A simple wrapper around [ARD GEC](https://www.ard.fr/produits-services/gamme-gec/) internal API.

-> This project is not affiliated with ARD in any way.
+> This project is not affiliated with [ARD](https://www.ard.fr) in any way.

 ## Installation